marzukia/blog/content/posts/election-results-advanced-analytics/index.md

 - Handling of the COVID19 recovery both economically and socially.
 Would be continued and prolonged lockdowns erode the public goodwill in the Labour' brand'?
 - Opposition from both the right and left will likely cause additional pressure Labour did not experience in their last term.
 - Actually dealing with the housing crisis.
-80% of their voters do not own their own home; it's a severe no brainer to deal with this if they want to retain their voting base.
+76% of their voters do not own their own home (FIG. 06); it's a severe no brainer to deal with this if they want to retain their voting base.

 Labour's position is more or less 'keep the status quo' - maybe that's just what New Zealanders want?